revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-**Ans:** These are the following differences between Interpreter and Compiler:
+These are the following differences between Interpreter and Compiler:
 - Compiler translates our program in a single run, whereas Interpreter translates our program line by line.
 - In terms of CPU utilization, Compiler utilizes more CPU than Interpreter.
 - In compilation all the errors in the program are shown in the end together, whereas in Interpreter errors of the code are shown line by line.